thekirankumar/bpl-eyeq-bell-hassio/README.md

 # Warning
 The doorbell keeps sending a hearbeat packet (every minute) to the same server.
 This packet will also be forwarded to your MQTT.
 You will have to ignore this message by having a condition on the length.
 The actual packet sent when the doorbell is pressed will have a larger length than the heartbeat packet.

+# Future
+The next set of steps would be to figure out a way to use an addon like facebox to recognize the face and use google home TTS engine to to announce who's at your door.